 When microfilariae die inside humans, a bacterium called Wolbachia is often released from the bodies of the nematodes.
 This bacterium normally lives inside the cells of the worms and may play an essential role in their development.
 It's thought that instead of being a parasite in the roundworm's body, Wolbachia may actually be helpful for the animal.
 It's classified as an endosymbiont, or an organism that lives inside another one.
 Endosymbionts are generally not parasites.
 At least in some of its other hosts, however, Wolbachia has certain features that resemble those of parasites.

 It's thought that the bacterium may play a role in the river blindness disease process in humans.
 The release of Wolbachia from the dead microfilariae may be part of the reason for the body's inflammatory response and could contribute to the unpleasant and potentially debilitating symptoms of onchocerciasis.
-The study of Wolbachia's role in river blindness is of more than academic interest.
+The study of the bacterium's role in river blindness is of more than academic interest.
 It could lead to better treatments for the disease.

 Wolbachia wasn't discovered until 1924.
 It has since been found in many invertebrates, especially insects.
 Despite the fact that it consists of a single cell, it controls its insect host to favour its own reproductive success.
 It's hard for scientists to study the bacterium because it isn't easy to keep alive outside of its host.
-Wolbachia is an interesting and significant organism.
+It's an interesting and significant organism.

 The bacterial endosymbionts are essential for normal development of larvae and embryos and may support the long-term survival of adult worms.